-- Refinance Without Resetting the Clock – But Should You?
+How to Refinance Without Resetting the 30-Year Clock

 Refinancing your home loan can be a great way to reduce your monthly payments when interest rates drop.